slashdevops/idp-scim-sync/README.md

 1. The use of the [The State file](docs/State-File-example.md) could mitigate the number `1`, but I recommend you be cautious of these limitations as well.
 2. The project implements a [well-known HTTP Retryable client (/go-retryablehttp)](https://github.com/hashicorp/go-retryablehttp) to mitigate the number `2`, but I recommend you be cautious of these limitations as well.

-### Users that coming from the project [SSO Sync](https://github.com/awslabs/ssosync)
+### Users that come from the project [SSO Sync](https://github.com/awslabs/ssosync)

-* This project only implement the `--sync-method` `groups`, so if you are using the `--sync-method` `users_groups` you can't use it, because this is going to delete and recreate your data in the AWS SSO side.
+* This project only implements the `--sync-method` `groups`, so if you are using the `--sync-method` `users_groups` you can't use it, because this is going to delete and recreate your data in the AWS SSO side.
-* This project only implement the `filter` for the `Google Workspace Groups`, so if you are using the `filter` for the `Google Workspace Users`, you can't use it.
+* This project only implements the `filter` for the `Google Workspace Groups`, so if you are using the `filter` for the `Google Workspace Users`, you can't use it.
 Please see [Using SSO](docs/Using-SSO.md) for more information.
 * The flags names of this project are different from the ones of the [SSO Sync](https://github.com/awslabs/ssosync)
-* Not "all the features" of the [SSO Sync](https://github.com/awslabs/ssosync) are not implemented here, and maybe will not.
+* Not "all the features" of the [SSO Sync](https://github.com/awslabs/ssosync) are implemented here, and maybe will not be.

 ## Components

 1. [idpscim](docs/idpscim.md) is a program for keeping [AWS Single Sign-On (SSO) groups and users](https://aws.amazon.com/single-sign-on/) synced with [Google Workspace directory service](https://workspace.google.com/) using the [AWS SSO SCIM API](https://docs.aws.amazon.com/singlesignon/latest/developerguide/what-is-scim.html).
 Details [here](docs/idpscim.md).
-2. [idpscimcli](docs/idpscimcli.md) is is a command-line tool to check and validate some functionalities implemented in `idpscim`.
+2. [idpscimcli](docs/idpscimcli.md) is a command-line tool to check and validate some functionalities implemented in `idpscim`.
 Details [here](docs/idpscimcli.md).

 ## Requirements